Find Grad Schools

 9 Yearly Graduations

 The most popular school in the United States for communications tech students seekinga master's degree is University of Houston - Clear Lake.
 Each year, around 9,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,024 per year, while in-state graduate students, on average, pay $7,920 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to communications tech majors at UH Clear Lake.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+During the most recent year for which we have data, 9 people received their master's degree in communications tech from UH Clear Lake.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #2